Hopen111/HopenRXRTools/README.md

  # Page Updater

-  With the release of 1.2.0, it is possible to update existing pages!
+  With the release of 1.2.0, it is now possible to update existing pages!

   Here's a brief tutorial on how to use it.